ChatFAQ/ChatFAQ/doc/source/modules/interfaces/chatfaq-admin/index.md

 ## Dashboard

-The Quality Monitoring Dashboard is a crucial component of the ChatFAQ admin tool, designed to provide a comprehensive overview of the current status and quality of your chatbots.
-This dashboard is tailored for real-time monitoring and evaluation, ensuring you have all the necessary information at a glance.
+The Quality Monitoring Dashboard is  designed to provide a comprehensive overview of the current status and quality of the chatbots.
+For example:

-### Overview of Active RAGs (Retriever-Augmented Generations)

-- **Active RAG List**: This section displays all the RAGs that are currently active.
-It allows you to quickly assess which versions of your chatbots are in operation and how they are performing.
+- **Active RAG List**: You will see all the RAGs that are currently active.

-### Current Processes in Execution

 - **Execution Status**: Monitor the processes that are currently running.
-This feature is essential for tracking the real-time operational status of your chatbots, including updates, maintenance activities, or any ongoing training processes.

-### Key Metrics and Quality Indicators

-- **Performance Metrics**: The dashboard provides key metrics that indicate the performance and effectiveness of your chatbots.
-These metrics could include response accuracy, user satisfaction scores, response time, and other relevant data.
+- **Performance Metrics**: These metrics could include response accuracy, user satisfaction scores, response time, and other relevant data.
-- **Quality at a Glance**: Quickly gauge the overall quality of your chatbots' interactions.
-This could be represented through visual indicators like graphs, charts, or color-coded alerts, offering an instant understanding of areas that are performing well or need attention.

-### Real-Time Monitoring and Alerts

-- **Alert System**: Receive real-time alerts for any critical issues or anomalies detected in the chatbot operations.
-This system helps in promptly addressing any problems, thus maintaining the quality and reliability of your chatbot services.
-- **Trend Analysis**: The dashboard might also include tools for analyzing trends over time, helping you to understand the long-term performance and areas for improvement in your chatbot interactions.

 ## Labeling

-The Labeling section of the ChatFAQ admin tool is designed to facilitate the management and improvement of your chatbot's interactions.
-It provides various tools to search, filter, and review chatbot conversations for effective training and enhancement of the bot's performance.
+The Labeling section of the ChatFAQ admin tool facilitate the management and improvement of the chatbot's interactions.

-### Conversation Search and Filtering
+### Initial screen: Conversation Search and Filtering

-#### Search Functionality

-*Initial Screen*: Upon accessing the Labeling section, you will be greeted with a search bar.
-This feature allows you to locate specific conversations of interest based on their content or title.
-It's an efficient way to quickly find and analyze interactions relevant to your needs.
+- _Search bar_ : Locate specific conversations of interest based on their content or title.

-#### Filtering Options

-- _Filter by Tag_: This option enables you to filter conversations based on the specific chatbot you want to evaluate.
-It's useful for environments where multiple chatbots are being managed and assessed.
+- _Filter by RAG_: Filter conversations based on the specific chatbot you want to evaluate.
-- *Date Range Selection*: You can filter conversations by their date range.
-This feature is particularly helpful when you need to review or analyze interactions from a specific period.
+- *Date Range Selection*: Filter conversations by their date range.
-- *Conversation Status Filter*: There are three statuses you can filter by, to efficiently manage your review process:
+- *Conversation Status Filter*: To efficiently manage your review process, there are three statuses you can filter by:
-    - *Reviewed*: Select this to view all Question & Answer (Q&A) units that have been fully reviewed.
+    - *Reviewed*: Conversations that all Question & Answer (Q&A) units have been fully reviewed.
-    - *To Review*: Use this filter to find conversations where no Q&A units have been reviewed yet, indicating they are pending your analysis.
+    - *To Review*: Conversations where no Q&A units have been reviewed yet, indicating they are pending your analysis.
-    - *Under Review*: This filter shows conversations where some Q&A units are currently under review, indicating an ongoing evaluation process.
+    - *Under Review*: Conversations where some Q&A units are currently under review, indicating an ongoing evaluation process.

 ### Detailed Labeling Screen

 Once you select a conversation on the initial Labeling screen, you will be directed to the detailed labeling screen.
-This screen is designed to facilitate in-depth evaluation and tagging of each interaction.
+This screen is designed to evaluation and tagging of each interaction.

-#### Conversation Layout and Content
+#### Left side: Conversation Layout and Content

-##### Conversation Structure
 - **General Information**: On the left side of the screen, you will see the complete conversation.
 Each conversation includes its title, the RAG (Retriever-Augmented Generation) it belongs to, and the start date of the conversation.
 - **Conversational Bubbles**:
   - **Right Side (Question)**: Represents the user's questions or comments.
-This is where the user poses their queries or remarks.
-  - **Left Side (Answer)**: Displays the responses generated by the AI chatbot.
+  - **Left Side (Answer)**: Displays the answers generated by the AI chatbot.
 These responses are the primary focus of your evaluation.

-##### Q&A Blocks
-- Each pair of question and answer forms a Q&A block, which is the key element for evaluation.
+- _Q&A Blocks_: Each pair of question and answer forms a Q&A block, which is the key element for evaluation.
 Select one pair to start the evaluation and tagging process.

-#### Evaluation and Tagging Process
+#### Right side: Evaluation and Tagging Process

-##### A. Evaluation of Knowledge Items
-- **Retriever Adequacy**: Determine if the 'knowledge items' used by the retriever are appropriate or if there is a need to add more relevant information.
+A. _Evaluation of Knowledge Items_: Determine if the 'knowledge items' used by the retriever are appropriate or if there is a need to add more relevant information.

-##### B. Feedback and Rating
+B. _Feedback and Rating_:
     - **Rating from 1 to 5**: Provide a numerical rating for each chatbot response, based on criteria defined by the business.
     - **Text Feedback**: Opportunity to offer specific feedback, including suggestions for alternative text or necessary revisions in the chatbot's response.

-##### C. User Feedback
-- **Evaluation of User Feedback**: Observe whether the user has given positive or negative feedback and review any additional comments they might have provided.
+C. _User Feedback_: Check whether the user has given positive or negative feedback and review any additional comments they might have provided.

 ## Data